Index vs. OJS: What differences determine the choice of an editorial management system?

 Index, the option to focus on your editorial mission

-The decision between Index and OJS depends on your journal's goals.
+The decision between Index and OJS depends on what your journal .
 If you prefer to avoid technical management, have expert support, and automate processes like indexing and layout, Index is the clear solution.

 If you have any questions or would like to learn more, schedule a free demo.
-Our team is ready to help you transform your magazine into a benchmark for quality and efficiency.
+Our team is ready to help you transform your journal into a benchmark of quality and efficiency.
 Let's talk soon!